Matthew 1:25: Commentary from the Church Fathers

 Jerome: Lastly, I would ask, Why then did Joseph abstain at all up to the day of birth?
 He will surely answer, Because of the Angel's words, That which is born in her, &c.
 He then who gave so much heed to a vision as not to dare to touch his wife, would he, after he had heard the shepherds, seen the Magi, and known so many miracles, dare to approach the temple of God, the seat of the Holy Ghost, the Mother of his Lord?

 Pseudo-Chrysostom: It may be said, that know here signifies simply, to understand; that whereas before he had not understood how great her dignity, after the birth he then knew that she had been made more honourable and worthy than the whole world, who had carried in her womb Him whom the whole world could not contain.

+Epiphanius of Salamis: But in any case Joseph knew Mary, not with any knowledge of physical intimacy, not with the knowledge of intercourse—he knew her, and honored her whom God had honored.
+For he did not know how glorious she was until he saw the Lord who was born of a woman.

+Hilary of Poitiers: As the Jews were not able to look upon and recognize the face of Moses on account of the rays of light which God had, as it were, breathed into him when He talked with him on Mount Sinai, so neither was Joseph able to look upon and to know the Blessed Virgin, forasmuch as she had God in her womb, and therefore her face was most radiant.
+But after Christ was born, this glory and effulgence left her face, and then she could be seen and known by Joseph.

 Glossa Ordinaria: Otherwise; On account of the glorification of the most holy Mary, she could not be known by Joseph until the birth; for she who had the Lord of glory in her womb, how should she be known?
 If the face of Moses talking with God was made glorious, so that the children of Israel could not look thereon, how much more could not Mary be known, or even looked upon, who bare the Lord of glory in her womb?
 After the birth she was known of Joseph to the beholding of her face, but not to be approached carnally.

 Jerome: From the words, her firstborn Son, some most erroneously suspect that Mary had other sons, saying that first-born can only be said of one that has brethren.
 But this is the manner of Scripture, to call the first-born not only one who is followed by brethren, but the first-birth of the mother.

 Jerome: For if he only was first-born who was followed by other brethren, then no first-birth could be due to the Priests, till such time as the second birth took place.